NYPL/cantaloupe-project/README.md

 OpenJDK Runtime Environment Homebrew (build 11.0.23+0) OpenJDK 64-Bit Server VM Homebrew (build 11.0.23+0, mixed mode)
 ```
+* Install the Maven build management tool with `brew install mvn` and then make sure the system recognizes it with `which mvn`
 * `cd` into `cantaloupe-project/cantaloupe` and try to build it with `mvn clean package -DskipTests`.
 If there are no bugs in the code, it should build successfully.
 The output files should be in `/target`.
 * Copy the newly built .jar file out of `/target` and into the root of the NYPL/cantaloupe.git project.
 Make sure it is named `cantaloupe-5.0.5.jar`.
 * The next time you build the NYPL cantaloupe project with `docker-compose build`, the new server code will become effective.